Hasini12-tech/thingsboard.github.io/docs/samples/magicbit/magicbit.md

 ### Connection diagram

-Connect DHT11 module to Magicbit as following image.
+Connect DHT11 module to pin 33 of the Magicbit as following image.

 ![image](/images/samples/magicbit/magicbit%20dht11.png)